alloc/saus/README.md

 })
 ```

+Running `saus build` will emit `dist/404.html` when a default route is defined, which is often used as an "SPA fallback" by static site hosting providers.

 ### Client Routing

 Saus provides a basic `routes` object for client-side routing.
 It's your responsibility to implement client-side routing that fits your needs.